tylermercer/personal-website/src/en/posts/faith/_certainty-and-uncertainty-as-elements-of-faith.md

 Lord's hand in our lives and her life in this way.
-However, we're also grateful for the powerful truths we have learned, and for the "furnace of affliction"^[[Isaiah 48:10](https://www.churchofjesuschrist.org/study/scriptures/ot/isa/48?lang=eng&id=p10#p10)] in which our faith was refined and the impurities of false certainty were purged away.
-We aren't perfect at avoiding false certainty, by any means.
-I believe that the digging out of "sand" in our foundations of faith must be an ongoing process---learning to distinguish what we can place our faith in from what we cannot.
-But we have learned to rely more meekly upon God's grace and mercy, trusting in His timing and choosing to acknowledge what we do not know.
+However, we're also grateful for the powerful truths we have learned, and for the "furnace of affliction"^[[Isaiah 48:10](https://www.churchofjesuschrist.org/study/scriptures/ot/isa/48?lang=eng&id=p10#p10)] in which our faith was refined.
+We aren't perfect at avoiding false certainty, by any means---I believe that removing the "sand" of uncertainty from our foundations of faith is something we must constantly do---but we have learned to rely more meekly upon God's grace and mercy, trusting in His timing and choosing to acknowledge what we do not know.

 [^faith-and-hope]: